Bio-Otto/molmin/README.md

 * __OpenMM__ - A high performance toolkit for molecular simulation.
 * __pdbfixer__

-And of course molmim v0.1 itself is open source with a [https://github.com/Bio-Otto/molmin][molmim] on GitHub.
+And of course molmim v0.1 is open source on GitHub.